 Mount runs on every HTTP request, every WS connect, AND every __navigate__.
 Crucially, inside Mount, a __navigate__ re-run is indistinguishable from a connect-time Mount — the dispatch loop deliberately rebinds ctx.Action() to "" for navigate so handlers don't have to special-case it.
 (Grep mount.go for WithAction("") // ctx.Action()=="" matches connect-time Mount.)

-That means the standard if ctx.Action() == "" { ... } guard from the controller-pattern docs filters out form POSTs but does not filter out navigate re-mounts.
-If you have side effects that must fire exactly once per session (analytics page-view, audit log, expensive bootstrap), gate them on per-session state, not on ctx.Action():
+That means the standard if ctx.Action() == "" { ... } guard from the controller-pattern docs filters out form POSTs but does not filter out navigate re-mounts — it still fires on each __navigate__.
+There are two ways to handle one-time side effects (analytics page-view, audit log, expensive bootstrap):

 func (c *Controller) Mount(state State, ctx *livetemplate.Context) (State, error) {